pytchlang/pytch-tutorials/catch-apple/tutorial.md

 letting them move it to the right.
 We'll keep checking whether the player is pressing the `d` key, and if so, change the bowl's `x`-coordinate.
 In Scratch we would do this with a _forever_ block.
-Python does not have this; it uses a `while True` statement to do the same job.
+Python has the `while True` statement to do the same job.

 In Scratch, the blocks we want to run forever are _inside_ the _forever_ block.
 In Python, the code we want to run forever is